nathanlopez/Stitch/README.md

+# DISCLAIMER
+**Stitch is for education/research purposes only.
+The author takes NO responsibility and/or liability for how you choose to use any of the tools/source code/any files provided.
+ The author and anyone affiliated with will not be liable for any losses and/or damages in connection with use of ANY files provided with Stitch.
+ By using Stitch or any files included, you understand that you are AGREEING TO USE AT YOUR OWN RISK.
+Once again Stitch and ALL files included are for EDUCATION and/or RESEARCH purposes ONLY.
+ Stitch is ONLY intended to be used on your own pentesting labs, or with explicit consent from the owner of the property being tested.**

-# Stitch
+# About Stitch
 A Cross Platform Python Remote Administration Tool:

 This is a cross platform python framework which allows you to build custom payloads for Windows, Mac OSX and Linux as well.
 You are able to select whether the payload binds to a specific IP and port, listens for a connection on a port, option to send an email of system info when the system boots, and option to start keylogger on boot.
 Payloads created are can only be ran on the OS that they were created on.
-This is intended to be used for educational/research purposes only.

 ## Features
 ### Cross Platform Support